valleha/landing-page/README.txt

 This is a landing page done as one of the odin-project projects.
+It's an example of what the landing page for a campaign page for dungeons and dragons might look like.